 On May 17, 1963 Sid was notified that 3M had sent money to hold the rights to the game of Vacation for a longer period of time.
 On June 11, 1963 Sid was contacted by Alice and told that Caruson had called and said that they “want to make changes to Vacation to cut costs and said they would send a letter with explanations”.

-NOTE: I could never find this letter.
+NOTE: I could never find this letter in any of the 1963 correspondence.
 It is never mentioned in Sid’s Diary or in the folder of 3M Correspondence for 1963.
 Also the correspondence between I/S Unlimited and Sid is missing for the years 1963 & 1964.
-This became a reoccurring problem during my research for all changes that were made by 3M during this period. ~ Lloyd Solon
+This became a reoccurring problem during my research for all changes that were made by 3M during this period.
+Many things may have been discussed through phone conversations and therefore there is no history.
+I did find a letter in the 1964 3M correspondence that addressed changes.
+So I would assume that, other than the name and the deviation from his original drawings for board and tiles, the discussion of major changes occurred after the release of the test market games. ~ Lloyd Solon

 After that June 11th Diary entry, Sid did not mention the game again until September 9, 1963.
 On that day he wrote, “3M wants to change Vacation to ACQUIRE.”
 I can only assume, without the access to further information, that the 3M Company already had a working idea for a game called ACQUIRE and then stumbled across the idea that Sid sent them.
 I make this assumption because the artwork for the eventual mass production box for the game of ACQUIRE is dated 1962 and they didn’t get Sid’s idea until March of 1963.
 3M had probably developed the artwork the year before and then just tailored it to Sid’s idea.
 The first test market games of ACQUIRE were dated with a copyright of 1963 but when it came time to mass produce the game in 1964, 3M chose to use the 1962 copyright of the artwork on the outside of the box and the 1963 copyright of Sid’s idea on the inside box with the rules.